ericswpark/macos_setup/README.md

 # macos_setup

+## Archive notice

+Temporarily archived as I do not own a Mac laptop/desktop anymore.

 ## What does this script do?

 If you just run the script (`./run.sh`) without any parameters suppplied, it will: